 People who seek of Pastoral Counseling do not consider themselves as having a disorder or an illness and would not be so regarded by their counselor.
 Pastoral Counseling is concerned with the existential, identity and spiritual concerns most individuals encounter in the course of their lives.

-A Pastoral Counselor does not view her/himself as an expert, but as a partner with considerable experience who joins a willing participant and shares in the responsibility for understanding, exploring and clarifying an individual’s or couple’s developmental life pursuits.
+A Pastoral Counselor does not view himself as an expert but as a partner with considerable experience who joins a willing participant and shares in the responsibility for understanding, exploring and clarifying an individual’s or couple’s developmental life pursuits.
 This is a joint undertaking towards a better understanding and integration of one’s whole life experience.

-Dr. Bolsheva is the National Board Certified Clinical Hypnotherapsist.
+Dr. Bolsheva is the National Board Certified Clinical Hypnotherapist.

-In the State of California, Rev. Dr. Nataliya Bolsheva, practices Pastoral Counseling in accordance with section 2908 and 4999.22 (c) of the State of California Business and Professional Code, and does not provide services under the law regulating licensed Marriage and Family Counselors, Clinical Social Workers, and Psychologists in the State of California.
-California has not provision to license Pastoral Counselors.
+In the State of California, Rev. Dr. Nataliya Bolsheva practices Pastoral Counseling in accordance with section 2908 and 4999.22 (c) of the State of California Business and Professional Code and does not provide services under the law regulating licensed Marriage and Family Counselors, Clinical Social Workers, and Psychologists in the State of California.
+California has no provision to license Pastoral Counselors.

 Privacy Practices Notice

 Privacy is governed by the HIPPA Act, the Ethics of AAPC, and the state law requiring reportable crimes against children and elders, and the intent to do harm to self or others.